skellis46/slipbox/pressure, stress and strain - the body in time.md

 If I consider body-based practices within the conditions and history of practice-research, then such practices become vital -- and indeed provocative or challenging -- for five reasons:

 1. These body-based practices have a complex and often fraught relationship with language.
-That is, how does language (in a descriptive or analytical way) function with these practices?
-It is undoubtedly limited.
+That is, how does descriptive or analytical language function with these practices?
-2. As I've just said, the experiential nuances are not seen but felt.
+2. The experiential nuances are felt, and not seen.
-3. These practices intersect with contested issues of so-called embodied knowledge and tacit awareness.
-That is, when doing these practices, how might we recognise what is understood by the practitioners and how that understanding changes with practice?
+3. Body-based practices intersect with contested issues of so-called embodied knowledge and tacit awareness.
+That is, when doing these practices, how might we recognise what is understood by the practitioners and how that understanding changes through time?
 4. These practices complicate decades-old problems in practice-research to do with arts practices that are ephemeral (or that 'disappear') and how they might be documented, and how they even resist documentation.
-5. Finally, they ask us to slow down.
+5. Finally, body-based practices ask us to slow down.
 They introduce "slack time"[@munger-2021-it n.pag], a chance to adjust ourselves to different experiences of the unfolding of time.

 In fact, somatics practitioners are so enamoured with slowness that they use the Weber-Fechner Law to justify working at slow and deliberate speeds.[e.g. Shusterman, in @ginot-2010-shusterman] The Weber-Fechner Law describes the relationship between the actual change in a stimuli and the perceived change.
-For example, if a stimulus has an initial value of x, and is increased by 10, our perception of this change will be very different if, for example the initial value is 400 and is increased to 410.
+For example, if a stimulus has an initial value of 1 arbitrary unit, and is increased by 10, our perception of this change will be very different if, for example the initial value is 400 and is increased to 410.
 In other words, if we slow the body right down, then our sensitivity to the same _quantity_ of change is heightened.

-- compare with [[Magnason - On Time and Water#Back in time]] -- slow slow slow down?

 Another somatic practice commonly used in dance is the oddly named Authentic Movement.
 Authentic Movement was developed for therapeutic situations, but it is also used by dance and movement artists as a way to tune the body's senses, and less commonly as choreographic process and performance.[e.g. @mcleod-2016-movement] Authentic Movement does not require the participants to be experienced or trained.
-There are two roles, one is the mover who has their eyes closed.
+There are two roles; the first is the mover who has their eyes closed.
 This person moves in direct response to what they are noticing, experiencing, feeling, sensing or imagining.
-Their task or activity is to be  awake to the "full universe of sensations associated with the body being itself." [jkz] To cultivate awareness without judgement.
+Their task or activity is to be  awake to the "full universe of sensations associated with the body being itself."[@mindfulnessappsswedenab-2021-jon n.pag] To cultivate awareness without judgement.
 The other person keeps the mover safe, and simply observes them without judgement.
 After the improvisation -- which might last anywhere from 20 to 60 minutes (or longer), the mover reflects verbally on their experience while the watcher listens.
 They then change roles.
 Two people, one observing their inner world and moving, the other observing the other person in the outer world.

 The distinction between inner and outer worlds, between what is felt and what is seen, is critical.
 The distinction reminds us that when we are dealing with body-based practices what we can observe bears little or no relationship to the experiential complexity of what happened.